 Whole chicken, mashed potatoes, buttered carrots

-Divide chicken into thirds for two future meals: chicken and stuffing and enchilada soup to freeze for week 4.
+After cooking, debone chicken and Divide into thirds for two future meals: chicken and stuffing and enchilada soup to freeze for week 4.
 Also make broth for future meals.
 Place bones in slow cooker covered with water and a bay leaf.
 Cook on low for 8 hours.

 Chicken and stuffing, green beans

-Using half of the cornbread from previous night, halve the recipe for the stuffing and mix a portion of the leftover chicken meat.
+Using half of the cornbread from previous night, halve the recipe for the stuffing and mix in a ⅓ portion of the leftover chicken meat.

 Vegetable pot pie (sub mushrooms for chicken)